upenn-embedded/final-project-s25-abstract-stack-machine/README.md

 *In a few sentences, describe your final project.*

 Our final project will consist of two gloves that are used to make music.
 On one hand, the user can bend their fingers to generate different notes, and on the other hand, the user can tap their fingers to generate drum beats.
-A screen will inform the user of their current notes played and the BPM of their drumming and there will also be volume control.
+A screen will inform the user of their current notes played and the BPM of their drumming and there will also be volume control using a gyroscope.

 ### 2. Motivation

 *What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?*

 The inspiration of this project is that we were considering how the piano, and other similar instruments, is not very accessible due to its high cost and size.
 We wanted to find a way to make instruments such as pianos accessible so that people can play them anywhere and at a lower cost, which is how we decided to work on musical gloves.
 Musical gloves allow people to have music at their fingertips, literally.
-Furthermore, they are fairly straightforward to play since there are only five notes and drum beats, so it allows people of varied backgrounds musically to use them.
+Furthermore, they are fairly straightforward to play since there are only five notes and a drum beat, so it allows people of varied backgrounds musically to use them.
 Additionally, as mentioned before, physical instruments are generally expensive, especially pianos which can range from 100 dollars to thousands of dollars.
 Thus, these gloves will be accessible to people of many different economic backgrounds, which achieves our goal of bringing music to a wider range of people.
 Lastly, these gloves are exceptionally space efficient since they are just hand-sized gloves, so they can even be used as a “travel” or “dorm room” instrument.

 ### 3. System Block Diagram